-- 1. If an assistant wishes to file a grievance related to suspension, reduction in appointment and pay, or dismissal during his/her term of appointment, a written grievance may be submitted to the college dean/director, or his/her designee, within fifteen (15) calendar days following notice of the suspension, reduction, or dismissal. - All other written grievances may be filed with the college dean/director, or his/her designee, within twenty (20) calendar days following the date of the act or omission giving rise to the grievance. - 2.
-The dean/director, or his/her designee, will, within twenty (20) calendar days of the filing of the grievance, arrange a formal conference between the appropriate campus representative(s) and the grievant.
+- 1. If an assistant wishes to file a grievance related to suspension, reduction in appointment and pay, or dismissal during the term of appointment, a written grievance may be submitted to the college dean/director, or designee, within fifteen (15) calendar days following notice of the suspension, reduction, or dismissal. - All other written grievances may be filed with the college dean/director, or designee, within twenty (20) calendar days following the date of the act or omission giving rise to the grievance. - 2.
+The dean/director, or designee, will, within twenty (20) calendar days of the filing of the grievance, arrange a formal conference between the appropriate campus representative(s) and the grievant.
 If the conference results in resolution of the grievance, the grievance will not be processed further.
-The dean/director, or his/her designee, will notify the grievant of any resolution reached as a result of the conference. - 3.
-A grievance may be withdrawn at any time by the grievant. - 4.
-If the grievance is not settled at step two, or if the grievant wishes to appeal the grievance decision, he/she may file a written request to the Provost, or his/her designee, in the Office of the Provost within fourteen (14) calendar days after the step two decision is received or due.
-Upon receipt of an appeal, the Provost, or his/her designee, will make a complete and thorough review of the written record of the dean/director, or his/her designee, and will issue a written decision on the grievance within twenty (20) calendar days from the date of the receipt of the appeal.
+The dean/director, or designee, will notify the grievant of any resolution reached as a result of the conference.

+- 3. A grievance may be withdrawn at any time by the grievant. - 4.
+If the grievance is not settled at step two, or if the grievant wishes to appeal the grievance decision, the grievant may file a written request to the Provost, or designee, in the Office of the Provost within fourteen (14) calendar days after the step two decision is received or due.
+Upon receipt of an appeal, the Provost, or designee, will make a complete and thorough review of the written record of the dean/director, or designee, and will issue a written decision on the grievance within twenty (20) calendar days from the date of the receipt of the appeal.

-GAs and TAs may wish to consult the collective bargaining agreement, located on the Human Resources website (www.uis.edu/humanresources/labor/).
+GAs and TAs may wish to consult the collective bargaining agreement, located on the Human Resources website (www.uis.edu/humanresources/labor).